uvjim/linksys_velop/README.md

   - list of device names, IP addresses and adapter types that are online
 - Mesh: Date of Latest Speedtest
   - Exit code, Latency, Download/Upload bandwidth, Result ID
-- Mesh: Number of Available Storage Partitions
+- Mesh: Number of Available Storage Partitions *(disabled by default)*
   - list of the available partitions including the following information: IP, label, available Kb, used Kb, used %age and last checked time
 - Node: Number of Connected Devices